geez0219/website-ng/src/assets/branches/r1.0/example/tabular/dnn.md

 # Download data

-This downloads the tabular data with different features stored in numerical format as a table.
-We then split the data into train, test and eval data sets.
+This downloads some tabular data with different features stored in numerical format in a table.
+We then split the data into train, evaluation, and testing data sets.

 ```python